winkeung/C-Concepts/README.md

 - [Be Aware of Endianness and Struct Field Alignment](C_Concepts_Part4.md#be-aware-of-endianness-and-struct-field-alignment)

 ## Further Reading
+- The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie
 - Expert C Programming: Deep C Secrets by Peter van der Linden
 - C Traps and Pitfalls by Andrew Koenig
-- C Programming Language by Brian W. Kernighan
-- Structure and Interpretation of Computer Programs By Harold Abelson and Gerald Jay Sussman With Julie Sussman (not related to C but the authors teach you how to think about a program, highly recommanded)
+- Structure and Interpretation of Computer Programs by Harold Abelson and Gerald Jay Sussman With Julie Sussman (not related to C but the authors teach you how to think about a program, highly recommanded)